emkeii4/Hospital-Patient-Management/README.md

     - Medical area.
     - Number on the urgency scale.
 Its objective is to facilitate the organisation and prioritization of hospital care.

+---

+## How to install and execute it
+1. Unzip and save the folder.
+2. Open the Hospital-Patient-Management.py with a program that runs Python files.
+3. Execute it.